ShubhamPatilsd/UpperLowerCaseTextMaker/README.md

 # UpperLowerCaseTextMaker
-Ya ik this is ridiculous to make a whole other repository 🤷‍♂️
+<h1>Ya ik this is ridiculous to make a whole other repository 🤷‍♂️</h1>

 Before Running the Program:
 now you can make text like this